Skip to content

 View of a submitted application showing approval events from deciders

-Under the Events, you can see what the decisions are.
-If the deciders don't all approve the application, they will have given a comment with the rejection detailing the reason.
 Answer the applicant either with a rejection if the deciders comment is a hard reject or Return to applicant... if the reason is more about unclear details.
 In both cases reformulate the reason for rejection from the decider for the applicant to act on.

 View of submitted application, after the approval action has been initiated by the handler with the comment field filled in